chrishtr/rendering/stylesheet-loading-proposal.md

 # Preload scanning defined

 Add a definition of a preload scanner.
-The preload scanner may parse and analyze the HTML document, or any external resources, in order to pre-load network resources.
+A HTML preload scanner may parse and analyze the document ahead of the main parser to detect any external resources that are likely to be needed.
+The use of a preload scanner mitigates the performance benefits of loading stylesheets asynchronously and removes the burden from the main parser for detecting resources as soon as possible for loading.

-Note: the pre-load scanner may affect the order in which resources are obtained, and may induce side-effects in cases where a server providing the resource over the network maintain states, and may be observable to Service Workers.
+Note: the preload scanner may affect the order in which resources are obtained, and may induce side-effects in cases where a server providing the resource over the network maintain states, and may be observable to Service Workers.